sevocrear/quadruped_inno/README.md

 But make sure that flag "use_ros" in file /quadruped_control/scripts/control_body_P_RPY.py is equal to "True"

-If you want to use the real hardware:
+If you want to use the real hardware with TMOTORS:

 ```bash
 python3 control_body_P_RPY.py